Credit Card Icon

 Identify Risk Factors for POAG

-Primary Open-Angle Glaucoma (POAG) is influenced by several key risk factors that we want you to be aware of:
+Primary Open-Angle Glaucoma (POAG) is influenced by several key risk factors:

-• High Intraocular Pressure (IOP): Elevated IOP is a primary threat factor for POAG.
-If your IOP levels are 22 mm Hg or higher, you have a seven-fold heightened chance of developing primary open angle glaucoma.
+• [[High Intraocular Pressure (IOP)](https://nweyeclinic.com/understanding-eye-pressure-range-and-its-importance-for-health)](https://nweyeclinic.com/understanding-eye-pressure-range-and-its-importance-for-health): Elevated IOP is a primary risk factor for POAG.
+Individuals with IOP levels of 22 mm Hg or higher have a seven-fold increased risk of developing the condition.

-• Other Health Conditions: We recognize that comorbidities such as diabetes, hypertension, and cardiovascular diseases can further increase the likelihood of elevated intraocular pressure.
-This underscores the necessity for comprehensive health management.
+• Other Health Conditions: Comorbidities such as diabetes, hypertension, and cardiovascular diseases can further elevate the risk of glaucoma, underscoring the need for comprehensive health management.

 The central node represents POAG, and each branch indicates a risk factor.
 The sub-branches provide more detailed information about each factor's impact.
 The colors help differentiate between each risk category, making it easier to follow the connections.